List of Discordian works: The Black Iron Prison

 The Black Iron Prison was an effort to create an updated, modern book that would function as Principia Discordia did when released.
 The collaborators stated that "while the original Principia Discordia holds important messages and philosophies, we wondered if some of the humor and language might be dated and lost on a younger generation of Discordians.
 We wanted to crystallize some of our favorite themes from the Principia, those of radical free will and self-emancipation."
 The goal was to encourage "critical thinking and self awareness" in the reader.
 The Black Iron Prison has influenced Discordian communities in various parts of the world.

 Historia Discordia

 Historia Discordia was compiled by Adam Gorightly with foreword by Robert Anton Wilson.
 It is a compilation of early Discordian photos, tracts, art collages, and more including works by Discordianism founders Greg Hill (Malaclypse the Younger) and Kerry Thornley (Omar Khayyam Ravenhurst).
 Among other things, it contains the long-missing The Honest Book of Truth and the first edition of Principia Discordia.
 It features a blurb by comic book writer Alan Moore.

 Principia Entropius

 Principia Entropius is a gathering of material from early Discordian message boards of the 1990s.
 Brenton Clutterbuck described the book as "a terrible mess that makes one’s head hurt", but also as "a rare and valuable (historically if not creatively) snapshot of Discordianism in the 90s".

-PrincipAI Discordia

-PrincipAI Discordia is a collaboratively written book created by Alistair Atlantis and OpenAI’s language model, presented as a dialogue between a human chaos magician and an AI trickster named Bob.
-Described as a “Discordian grimoire for the digital age,” it blends essays, rituals, satire, and technomystical philosophy to explore the intersections of Discordianism, chaos magic, and artificial intelligence.
-The work was released online, including through IPFS, as an experimental successor to Principia Discordia.